What Great Looks Like

-“What Good Looks Like” is a term I picked up from Marcio Sicoli (Olympic Beach Gold Medal Beach Coach to Kerri Walsh) to describe the idea of how a team should physically play volleyball on the court.
+“What Great Looks Like” is a term I use to describe our goal as a team as it relates to how a team should physically play volleyball on the court.

-This idea challenged me to develop “The Volleyball1on1 Formula” of what I felt “Good volleyball” looks like on the court when physically playing volleyball for both beach and indoor.
+This idea challenged me to develop “The Volleyball1on1 Formula” of what I felt “Great volleyball” looks like on the court when physically playing volleyball for both beach and indoor.

 - Serve In and Tough

 - Pass High / Off Net / Middle

 - Game Plan Offense

 Read about real example here!

 Keep in mind “The Volleyball1on1 Formula” had to be:

 - Easy to teach and understand for any player of almost any age.